Addressing the Gravitational Wave - Collider Inverse Problem

-A GW signal would provide a more powerful indicator, independent of the presence or absence of $Z_2$ symmetry.
-To illustrate, we recast the LISA sensitivity region from Fig.~\ref{fig:fig1} (b) to Fig.~\ref{fig:fig1} (c) by narrow black region.
+A GW signal could provide a complementary indicator, independent of the presence or absence of $Z_2$ symmetry.
+To illustrate, we recast the LISA sensitivity region from Fig.~\ref{fig:fig1}(b) (with $v_w = 0.63$) to Fig.~\ref{fig:fig1}(c) by narrow purple region.
 In this example, the combination of GW observation and collider significantly narrows down the parameter region of BMA, as well as BMA$'$.
 This feature results, in part, from the strong sensitivity of the GW signal to the Higgs portal coupling $a_2$.
 It is also worth noting that the combination of collider and GW results provide an important consistency test of the model.
 For example, if the BMA$'$ region resulting from addition of the $\Sigma^0\to ZZ$ decay were not to overlap with the LISA band, then one would conclude that the GW signal results from a different source.

 It is also interesting to ask how the collider discovery of a given model and constraints on its parameters might interface with a LISA null result.
-To illustrate this possible scenario, we project the BMA/BMA$'$ allowed parameter space into the ($\alpha$, $\beta/H_\ast$) plane as in Fig.~\ref{fig:fig1} (d).
-A LISA null result would then disfavor the portion of the blue bands inside the $\text{SNR} \geq 5$ region.
-The remaining portion of the collider-allowed two-step region could, nevertheless, accommodate a future generation GW probe, such as DECIGO.
-Even in this case, however, development of even more sensitive GW probes would be needed to cover the entire collider-favored, two-step parameter space.
+To illustrate this possible scenario, we project the BMA and BMA$'$ allowed points into the ($\alpha$, $\beta/H_\ast$) plane as depicted in Fig.~\ref{fig:fig1}(d).
+A negative result from LISA would consequently disfavour the points represented by the blue circle (BMA) and cyan star (BMA$'$) located within the region where $\text{SNR} \geq 5$.
+The remaining portion of the collider-allowed two-step region could, nevertheless, accommodate a future generation GW probes.
+Even in this case, however, development of even more sensitive GW probes would be needed to cover the entire collider-favoured, two-step parameter space.
 Only in that case would one be able to definitively conclude that the electroweak symmetry-breaking transition in this model was not first order (two-step).